Kosovo Verification Mission

-The 1998-1999 Kosovo Verification Mission (KVM) was an OSCE mission to verify that the Serbian and Yugoslav forces were complying with the UN October Agreement to end atrocities in Kosovo, withdraw armed forces from Kosovo, and abide by a ceasefire.
+The OSCE Kosovo Verification Mission (KVM) was an OSCE mission to verify that the Serbian and Yugoslav forces were complying with United Nations Security Council resolutions 1199 and 1203 and with the Clark-Naumann agreement, to end atrocities in Kosovo, withdraw armed forces from Kosovo, and abide by a ceasefire.
+The mission was deployed on 25 October 1998, was withdrawn on 20 March 1999 and was closed on 9 June 1999.

 Remit

+The mission was established by OSCE Permeant Council Decision No.263 of 25 October 1998, in line with the "Agreement on the OSCE Kosovo Verification Mission" approved by the government of the Federal Republic of Yugoslavia and the OSCE on 16 October 1998.